 In Fall 2018, NYU will launch one of the first Animal Studies M.A. programs in the world.
 We are currently accepting applications for our inaugural class.

 Animal Studies is a rapidly developing interdisciplinary field that draws from the humanities, social sciences, and natural sciences to examine what nonhuman animals are like, how human and nonhuman animals relate to each other, and the aesthetic, moral, social, political, economic, and ecological significance of these relations.

-NYU Animal Studies, active since 2010 and housed in the NYU Department of Environmental Studies, sets the gold standard for intellectually and empirically rigorous research, teaching, and programming in this field.
-Our students work with leading faculty members in Animal Studies, Environmental Studies, and related fields; participate in intensive seminars, workshops, and conferences with internationally renowned scholars and practitioners; and engage in a wide range of theoretical, practical, and creative pursuits upon graduation.
+NYU Animal Studies, active since 2010 and housed in the Department of Environmental Studies, is a central gathering place for people interested in these issues.
+Our students work with leading scholars in Animal Studies, Environmental Studies, and related fields; participate in intensive seminars, workshops, and conferences; and engage in a wide range of theoretical, practical, and creative pursuits upon graduation.

 The NYU Animal Studies M.A.
-Program, which builds on this foundation, empowers students to 1) examine the key debates that define the field of Animal Studies, 2) perform original research that contributes to these debates using interdisciplinary methodologies, and 3) understand the connections across animal issues, environmental issues, and social issues.
+Program, which builds on this foundation, empowers students to 1) examine the key debates that define the field of Animal Studies, 2) perform original research that contributes to these debates, and 3) understand the connections across animal issues, environmental issues, and social issues.

-This program is designed for people who 1) work in, or plan to work in, in professions that provide care for animals, 2) seek to advance understanding of animals in the world, 3) seek to improve the wellbeing of animals in the world, or 4) are enrolled at NYU and want to pursue a discounted graduate education through an NYU B.A.-M.A.
+This program is designed for people who 1) plan to work in professions that provide care for animals, 2) seek to advance understanding of animals in the world, 3) seek to improve the wellbeing of animals in the world, or 4) are enrolled at NYU and want to pursue a discounted graduate education through an NYU B.A.-M.A.
 Program.